gut-js/gut/README.md

 ## Front-End
 ### Client Application Information
 SnapPea leverages React to render our views.
-We use Redux by Dan Abramov and the Rackt community to facilitate our state management.
+We use Redux by Dan Abramov to facilitate our state management.
 Because of this, our client folder is broken down as follows:

 ```
 client